-Transfer credits will be determined after receiving a completed Transfer Credit Application.
+Transfer credits will be determined after you have received an offer to U of T Scarborough, and submitted a completed Transfer Credit Application and all supporting documentation.

 Centennial College Joint Program Applicants

 Joint program applicants at U of T Scarborough are eligible for additional transfer credits upon completion of their program at Centennial College.
 For details visit the Joint Programs website.

 U of T Scarborough normally observes the practices of major universities of the province in which the college is located, when considering whether a course completed at a non-Ontario college is transferable.

 For example: If a course completed at a College in British Columbia is acceptable for transfer credit at the University of British Columbia in an Arts, Science, or Management program, likely it will be considered by U of T Scarborough.